evmcnb/quartz/content/Pearls/Muscular dystrophy.md

 X linked recessive inherited disorder in the dystrophin genes required for normal muscle function:
 - Progressive proximal muscle weakness from 5 years
 - Calf pseudohypertrophy
-- **Gower's sign** - child uses arms to stand up from a squatted position
+- **Gower's sign** - child uses arms to stand up from a squatted position due to a proximal muscle weakness
 - 30% of patients have cognitive impairment
 - Associated with dilated cardiomyopathy
+- Ask about fetal movements

 **Investigations**
 - Raised CK